Uxia94/PEX-01_Holocene/README.md

 ## Output Files

+### From `Plots_alkanes.R`:
+- Generates three ggplot2 figures: bar plot of modern n-alkane distributions by endmember group, time-series plot of reconstructed precipitation δ²H with uncertainty band, and two independent time-series plots of terrestrial δ²H and δ13C.

 ### From `XRF_analysis_Peixao.R`:
 - `XRF_clr.csv` (clr-transformed dataset containing elemental compositions used for PCA and subsequent analyses); biplot of PC1 vs PC2 including loadings and confidence ellipses; broken-stick scree plot; ANOSIM output (plot and R statistic and significance values); time-series plot of PC1 vs age (raw and smoothed); and time-series plot of clr-transformed K vs age (smoothed).